Land subsidence on the radar

 Our story began in 2012 when Stasia and Jacek – two enthusiasts of Synthetic Aperture Radar (SAR) technology scientists from AGH University of Science and Technology decided to create the first Polish company that uses satellite radar imaging to help make better decisions, either business- or safety-related.

-In the last years, we have experienced fantastic growth and development.
+In the last years, SATIM has experienced fantastic growth and development.
 We learned a lot and we had the opportunity to work and meet many amazing people and companies.
 Our strength is our people and values.
 Each team member is an integral part of the success in implementation of our company’s mission.

 We have improved our products, defined the vision, and set our priorities and values that we want to accompany us in our daily work.
 We clearly set goals for action, short-term but also for the future, which allow us to focus on what is most important to us and implement our mission.

-Our team has grown from a two-person startup into a super-team of SAR analysts and business developers who motivate and support each other in their daily work.
+Our team has grown from a two-person startup into a super-team of SAR analysts and business developers.
 We strongly focus on the quality of our work, can-do attitude, team spirit, and self-development.
-As a result, now we are working towards the great future where satellite radar technology will provide benefits to people throughout different market sectors.
+Now we are working towards a great future where SAR technology will provide benefits to people throughout different market sectors.

 Now it’s time to start a new era of SAR data.
 Everything’s working well, so…stay tuned and read our blog!